 Q: What do you enjoy most about Chiang Mai?
 How would you rate the quality of life compared to Canada?

 A: I’d rate Chiang Mai as exceptional, and there are few other places like it.
-World-class hospitals, low cost of living, and you can live very well for less than 1000 USD per month if you’d like to.
+World-class hospitals, low cost of living, and you can live very well on a small budget if you want to.
 It’s a great place to incubate an idea and start something from scratch.
 I think that’s why it attracts so many "location independent" entrepreneurs, expats, or digital nomads.

 And the government has taken notice – Thailand is one of the first countries (besides Estonia) that recognises the digital nomad with their very own travel visa that may also be supported by other ASEAN countries.
 It’s a bold move to legitimise the movement, as in the past we were never sure if we were breaking the law.

-And of course, for me, the main draw of Chiang Mai is the nature and flexibility of being able to rent a motorbike for 60 USD per month and experience the surrounding area as often as I’d like –or hop on a 60 USD flight to an island for the weekend.
+And of course, for me, the main draw of Chiang Mai is the nature and flexibility of being able to rent a motorbike and experience the surrounding area as often as I’d like – or hop on a cheap flight to an island for the weekend.
 Wherever you go, the locals are so warm and welcoming and that really makes it an amazing place to start one’s life as an expat.

 Q: Any negatives?
 What do you miss most about Canada?